 This authorial voice also avoids the tendency of crowdsourcing to be unhelpfully uncontroversial.
 For a long time, Wikipedia’s introductory line on Immanuel Kant read that he was “a central figure of modern philosophy.”
 The SEP, on the other hand, confidently calls him “the central figure in modern philosophy.”
 It’s a difference of only one word, but it explains the consensus of the philosophical community and conveys Kant’s true significance.
 (While I was writing this, Wikipedia updated that line to read “the central figure,” but quoting and attributing the SEP.)

 Another benefit of the SEP’s not being crowdsourced is that minority views get more exposure.
-Wikipedia’s overview of feminist philosophy is hopelessly short.
-The SEP has dozens of meticulously researched entries.
 A 2012 survey by Wikimedia, Wikipedia’s parent organization, found that about 90% of its volunteers were men.
 “Its entries on Pokemon and female porn stars are comprehensive, but its pages on female novelists or places in sub-Saharan Africa are sketchy,” said the MIT Technology Review in its article The Decline of Wikipedia, which criticizes its byzantine editing hierarchy.
 The same goes for an important idea in philosophy: feminism.
 Wikipedia’s overview of feminist philosophy is hopelessly short.
 The SEP, on the other hand, is home to dozens of meticulously researched entries on the topic.

 So the SEP model works, and it has 1,500 fact-checked, peer-reviewed entries to prove it.